vphantom/pyritephp-example/DEVELOPERS.md

 **500** When a module handled the requested URL, but returned `false`.

 For debugging purposes, `body` also has special variable `stdout` available which contains the output captured from all code that ran between `startup` and `shutdown` events.
 Output by any code not using the `render` event to display templates safely ends up here.

+Our example code also uses `register.html` which is displayed when not logged in for any reason.

 ## Database